yumma-lib/with-qwik/README.md

 npm install
 ```

-Once that's done, you can start local development by cliking the <kbd>F5</kbd>.
+Once that's done, you can start local development by clicking the <kbd>F5</kbd>.

 ## License